-- b. any relevant dam safety issues - c. relevant correspondence with the mine operator and other stakeholders - d. whether and, if so, how DERM consulted with stakeholders - e. what considerations DERM took into account in making the decision - f. whether, and if so, how DERM balanced environmental considerations and economic consequences of mines being non-operational - g. whether, and if so how, DERM took account of downstream effects, including cumulative effects - h. the terms of the TEP issued or ED given - i. what actions were taken by DERM to advise emergency management personnel, including local and regional disaster management groups and local residents downstream of the dam about the TEP and any discharges or effects - j. reasons for the decision given to the mine operator - k. any breaches of the TEP or ED by the mine operator and DERM's response - 4. the effects on the environment, drinking water quality and public health downstream of each of the mine sites (as far as the Great Barrier Reef Marine Park) as a result of discharges of water from the mine during the period 1 October 2010 to 30 July 2011 - 5. any actions taken by DERM in response to any effect of discharges from the mine falling into 4, above, during the period 1 October 2010 to 30 July 2011 - 6. reports of visible blue precipitate downstream, including an account of DERM knowledge of the precipitate, the area affected by it, its cause and effects, and response actions taken by DERM - 7. any ongoing concerns regarding uncontrolled or controlled discharges from Mt Oxide Mine (abandoned), including the quality of discharges - 8. details of any remediation works planned and the intended outcome of those works - 9. details of any flood preparedness activities planned to precede the 2011/2012 wet season - 10. details of how the new Fitzroy Model Conditions negotiated during 2011, or any other discussions with DERM, will resolve any issue raised above in 1, 2, 3, or 4 - 11. an explanation as to whether the new Fitzroy Model Conditions negotiated during 2011 are advantageous or disadvantageous to the mine operator in the management of water at the mine, the downstream environment and safety issues
+- b. any relevant dam safety issues - c. relevant correspondence with the mine operator and other stakeholders - d. whether and, if so how, DERM consulted with stakeholders - e. what considerations DERM took into account in making the decision - f. whether, and if so how, DERM balanced environmental considerations and economic consequences of mines being non-operational - g. whether, and if so how, DERM took account of downstream effects, including cumulative effects - h. the terms of the TEP issued or ED given - what actions were taken by DERM to advise emergency management personnel, including local and regional disaster management groups and local residents downstream of the dam about the TEP and any discharges or effects - j. reasons for the decision given to the mine operator - k. any breaches of the TEP or ED by the mine operator and DERM's response - 4. the effects on the environment, drinking water quality and public health downstream of each of the mine sites (as far as the Great Barrier Reef Marine Park) as a result of discharges of water from the mine during the period 1 October 2010 to 30 July 2011 - 5. any actions taken by DERM in response to any effect of discharges from the mine falling into 4, above, during the period 1 October 2010 to 30 July 2011 - 6. any briefing (written or oral) given to any Minister or Director-General regarding a TEP or ED related to water management or non-compliance with the water management provisions of the environmental authority at the mine and the reason for that briefing - 7. details of any flood preparedness activities planned to precede the 2011/2012 wet season - 8. details of how the new Fitzroy Model Conditions negotiated during 2011, or any other discussions with DERM, will resolve any issue raised above in 1, 2, 3, or 4 - an explanation as to whether the new Fitzroy Model Conditions negotiated during 2011 are advantageous or disadvantageous to the mine operator in the management of water at the mine, the downstream environment and safety issues - 10.
+DERM's opinion as to whether the mine operator should be managing water at the Mine other than by storing it in dams or ponds, including by using desalination plants, purification procedures or any other means - 11.
+An explanation of that which is involved in managing water at the Mine other than by storing it in dams or ponds, including by using desalination plants, purification procedures or any other means the water management sections of the environmental authority in force during the 2010/2011 wet season for the mine